haltriescode/learn-python/README.md

 ﻿# learn-python

-This repository is made as documentation from following Mrs. Angela Yu's course on Udemy
+This repository is made as documentation from following Mrs. Angela Yu's course on Udemy (https://www.udemy.com/share/103IHM/)

-All things written here not related to real life relationship guys.
-Calm down.
-The game is not real.
-You can literally write the same code.
-And it's all based on Mrs Angela Yu course here: https://www.udemy.com/share/103IHM/ also I am just poor programmer looking for a job.
-Sorry for my bad grammar too.